Turn Your Device into an HDMI Monitor with a Capture Card

 Camera Boost

-Professional monitoring tools including Histograms, Waveform Monitor, Edge Detection, False Color, Zebra and Color Separation, plus anamorphic lens support for cinematic workflows.
+Professional monitoring tools including Histogram, Waveform, Edge Detection, False Color, Zebra, Color Separation, Vectorscope and composition overlays.

 Game Boost